How Often Should You Run A Background Check For Contractors? The Answer May Surprise You

-The Two-Year Rescreen Cycle
+A Background Check for Contractors: The Two-Year Rescreen Cycle

 Typically, the initial background screening done on a contracted individual is robust often covering criminal, driving, sex offender, and possibly even drug testing information.
 For most networks, we see this exact same screening package be repeated throughout their engagement with the individual.
 For most customers, this rescreening is done on a two-year cycle, meaning the contractor will submit these same types of checks every two years.

 Some organizations, however, may decide to do a lesser version of their screening, perhaps only searching 3 years of criminal records instead of the standard seven years.
 This may be done because the previous screening covered at least 7 years of residential address history and the current background check need is to just cover information from that last screening to the present day, sometimes it is a cost consideration or a need to meet other external requirements with their customer.
 For some, we may also see screenings done at 6 months or even one-year intervals, instead of the more common two years.
 These requirements are most often driven by agreements they have with their respective clients.

 In addition to the rescreening requirement, organizations may also want to consider the addition of the continuous criminal record monitoring option that is available.
 Since criminal record information is the most impactful information that may impact a contractor’s participation in your service network, criminal monitoring ensures proactive management of those risks as well.